davxy/datawok-posts/posts/zk-proof.md

 ---

---- RESTART HERE ---

 ## Cryptographic ZK Protocols

-We finally reached the section where we can apply what we've seen so far to a practical real-world protocol which in the end leads to one of the most used digital signature schemes in use today.
+We finally reached the section where we can apply what we've seen so far to some real-world cryptographic protocols.

 ### Schnorr's Protocol

-A proof of knowledge invented by *Claus-Peter Schnorr* in the 1980s which is the basis of many modern signature schemes.
+A proof of knowledge protocol invented by Schnorr [SC] in the early 90s whose ideas where used for one of the most popular modern signature schemes.

 The context is in the realm of public key cryptography that relies on the hardness of the discrete logarithm problem.